 A career fair is a place where employers and job seekers can come together to talk about internship and job opportunities.
-Click on the links or watch the video below to help you make the most of a career fair!
+Click on the links below to help you make the most of a career fair!

 What is a career fair?